 Krill Oil Interactions

 While using krill oil, you must be cautious to avoid the use of any medicine that reduces blood clotting because krill oil already reduces blood clotting.
 Using such medicine with krill oil will lead to an even greater risk of bleeding.
-To counter this problem, medicines that increase blood clotting, such as dalteparin (Fragmin) or clopidogrel (Plavix) should be used.
 The use of orlistat should also be avoid with krill oil because it reduces the absorption feature of krill oil and reduces the circulation of fat in the body.